sinaimeri/AmoCoala/README.md

 ## Input files
 AmoCoala receives a NEXUS file as input.
 The input file must contain a pair of trees (one host tree and one symbiont tree) and the (possibly multiple) association of their leaves.

-AmoCoala can read two types of Nexus files (.nex):

-- Jane / TreeMap Nexus Format
+AmoCoala can read Jane / TreeMap Nexus Format.
-- CoRe-Pa Nexus Format

 Please, verify that your file meets [the Nexus format description](Docs/nexus.md).

 <p align="center">
 <img title="AmoCoale" alt="" src="images/hr.png">